 Unbounce is a powerful landing page builder to design and host your pages.
 It is also a great solution for marketing and web design agencies by using the sub-accounts feature for clients.
 The page-builder uses drag-and-drop and provides flexible options for creating web and mobile designs.

 Getting started with Unbounce is easy, and you can take advantage of a 20% discount & a 14-day free trial.

 Unbounce has its own form builder built into the platform.
 Unbounce forms have its challenges when it comes to customizing forms and building multi-step journeys.
 LeadGen App landing page forms are used by many Unbounce users, especially to have full flexibility in terms of creating unique multi-step form designs which can be tested for the highest conversions.
 Use LeadGen App and build high-converting lead forms to replace your Unbounce forms.

-Here is how you can use LeadGen forms in Unbounce:
+Here is how you can use LeadGen landing page forms in Unbounce:

 LeadGen App is the form-builder tool for landing pages and marketing campaigns.
 Create a Free Account, build your custom landing page form and make it live on your site in minutes.
 Create Your LeadGen App Account Here.